Patrik-Stas/indyscan/indyscan-daemon/README.md

 # Configuration 4.0.0+
 In version 4.0.0 was introduced new configuration format for daemon.
 This daemon is more verbose than the older format, but also more expressive and flexible.
-The configuration format in 4.0.0 basically gives instructions to a small custom dependency inject engine how to build out various object and how to inject these into dependent objects.

-The daemon recognizes several basic interfaces:
+## Configuration file evaluation
+Configuration file contains 3 main sections: `environment`, `comments` and `objects`.
+- Section `environment` is object containing key-values.
+The `objects` section can contain references to the keys defined here in order to access the values behind them.
+- Section `comments` is ignored.
+- Section `objects` defined how should be application objects composed at runtime.

+## `Objects` section
+There are 5 types of interfaces which can be wired up together.
+Each interface can have various implementations you can pick.
+Interfaces:
+- `source`, implementations: [`soure-ledger`, `source-elasticsearch`]
+- `target`, implementations: [`target-elasticsearch`]
+- `processor`, implementations: [`processor-expansion`]
+- `iterator`, implementations: [`iterator-guided`]
+- `pipeline`, implementations: [`pipeline-sequential`]

 ### `source` interface
 Defined as:
 ```